 What is Energy Conversion?

-The term conversion is used to represent change or transformation.
+The term conversion represents change or transformation.
 In correspondence to energy, the term conversion defines the transformation or change of energy from one specific form to another.
-Thus, changing one type of energy to a different type is known as Energy Conversion.
-It is sometimes referred to as Energy Transformation.
+Thus, changing one type of energy to a different type is what we call Energy Conversion.
+The alternative term for it is Energy Transformation.

-Generally, the energy (existing in natural form) is converted into a form that can be used by humans for their various uses.
+Generally, the energy (existing in natural form) is converted into a form that humans can use for their various uses.

 There are so many forms in which energy exists, namely electrical energy, wind energy, tidal energy, solar energy, mechanical energy, electrical energy, sound energy, electromagnetic energy, etc.

 What is Energy?

 The capacity with which a task or work is performed is energy.
 It is of convertible and transferrable nature.

 Sometimes people might have confusion between energy transformation and energy transfer as they understand the two as synonyms of each other.

 Energy transfer basically indicates the movement of energy from one place to another for some sort of application with proper resources.
 While energy transformation indicates the changing of the existing form of energy to a different form.

 One example of energy transfer is the flow of electricity from the main power supply of the house to the switchboard.
 As against, one example of energy transformation is converting the kinetic energy of water to produce electrical energy.